 Social Assistance Cash Transfers (SA-CT) are a specific form of cash transfers in general.
 There are other types of cash transfers under insurance and labor market pillars, and even though they share common delivery elements with social assistance cash transfers, their objectives are different and design parameters are influenced by other considerations.
 Social assistance cash transfers involve cash payment to an individual or a household, based on rules established by the State.
 Some social assistance cash transfers may be implemented or financed by various NGO’s, humanitarian actors, or donor aid programs, but they are different from private charities in that their key parameters are directly established by the State.

 The Social assistance cash transfers (SA-CT) covered in this ISPA tool are defined as non-contributory cash transfer to differentiate it from other forms of cash income support.
 The eligibility or right to receive payments specifically under SA-CT are not related to the past actions of the recipient (such as contributions to the State funds or work history), but on conditions that are determined by the State.
 In that they are different from social insurance, such as contributory pensions or unemployment insurance, which take into account past contributions.
 This means that SA-CT share many features with other social assistance programs.

-Types of social assistance cash transfers.
+While non-contributory social assistance cash transfers (SA-CT) are instrumental in providing a minimum level of income security, particularly to populations who do not have access to other social protection mechanisms, contributory mechanisms tend to offer broader scope and higher levels of protection.
+For this reason, the establishment of nationally defined social protection floors aiming to guarantee a basic level of social security to all needs to go through a combination of non-contributory and contributory mechanisms.
+Combining both approaches while taking into account the contributory capacities of different groups of the population to extend social protection to previously uncovered workers is crucial to achieve universal and adequate social protection, while progressively providing higher levels of protection and promoting transitions from the informal to the formal economyTypes of social assistance cash transfers.

-Internationally accepted taxonomy for social protection identifies the following areas (also called functions): (i) medical care, (ii) sickness, (iii) unemployment, (iv) old age, (v) employment injury, (vi) responsibility for the maintenance of children, (vii) maternity, (viii) disability, (ix) survivors, or (x) other protection against poverty and social exclusion.
+Internationally accepted taxonomy for social protection identifies the following areas (also called functions, contingencies, life cycle risks or branches): (i) medical care, (ii) sickness, (iii) unemployment, (iv) old age, (v) employment injury, (vi) responsibility for the maintenance of children, (vii) maternity, (viii) disability, (ix) survivors, or (x) other protection against poverty and social exclusion.
 According to this functional classification, SA-CT programs in the overall architecture of the SP system can be mapped to different functions: (ii), (iii), (iv), (vi), (vii), (viii) and (x).
 This is one way to classify cash transfers according to their functions.
 In addition, the cash transfer programs can be categorized regarding their legal status (statutory or non-statutory), and the nature of the agency implementing the scheme.
 There are additional sub-types of cash transfers depending on the frequency of the benefits, and whether they are supplementary or exclusive (i.e., whether persons can benefit from several schemes).

 However, while useful for analysis of the social protection system as a whole (to assess the coherence between programs covering the same function), the functional classification does not fully reflect the specificity of the design and implementation of SA-CTs.
 Hence, the World Bank (under its data platform on social protection, ASPIRE) had adopted the classification of the types for social assistance into 12 types of programs (reflected in the existing CODI Guidance note).
 Such large number of different types is posing difficulties in identifying the key design and implementation features.